 As patients progress through the later stages of recovery, they should begin to regain control of their actions.
 Over time, these behaviors should decrease.

 However, sometimes agitation continues even after amnesia disappears.
 We will examine the reasons for that below.

 Why Agitation Appears in Later Stages of Brain Injury Recovery

-Agitation can appear later in the recovery process as well, even after their amnesia fades.
+Agitation can appear later in the recovery process as well, even after their amnesia fades, although this is less common.
 This can have a negative impact on the person’s relationships and health if left untreated.

 There are multiple reasons why agitation can occur later on in recovery.
 The most common include the following conditions:

 - Cognitive fatigue.
 The injured brain devotes most of its resources to repair itself.
-This means the brain has no energy left to process your senses.
-As a result, even a little stimulation can cause an overload.
+This means the brain has minimal energy left to process incoming sensory information, such as sounds, light, noise., etc. As a result, even a little stimulation can cause an overload.

 - Reduced concentration span.
 Similarly, attention and concentration skills are limited after brain injury.
 Therefore, if too many things compete for your attention, the brain will get easily overwhelmed.

 - Increased stress.
 Finally, the stress, pain, and fatigue you naturally experience after TBI can intensify your senses and put you on edge.